The Euler-Poincare characteristic and mixed multiplicities: The Euler-Poincare Characteristic and Multiplicities

 \section{The Euler-Poincare Characteristic and Multiplicities}

-In this section, we first build mixed multiplicity systems; the Euler-Poincare characteristic and the mixed multiplicity symbol of finitely generated $\mathbb{N}^d$-graded $S$-modules with respect to a mixed multiplicity system.
-Next we prove that the Euler-Poincare characteristic and the mixed multiplicity symbol of mixed multiplicity systems of the type ${\bf k} = (k_1,\ldots,k_d) \in \mathbb{N}^d$ and the mixed multiplicity of the type ${\bf k}$ are the same, and give interesting consequences.
+In this section, we define the Euler-Poincare characteristic and the mixed multiplicity symbol of finitely generated standard $\mathbb{N}^d$-graded $S$-modules with respect to a mixed multiplicity system.
+Next we prove that the Euler-Poincare characteristic and the mixed multiplicity symbol of any mixed multiplicity system of the type ${\bf k} = (k_1,\ldots,k_d) \in \mathbb{N}^d$ and the ${\bf k}$-difference of the Hilbert polynomial are the same, and give interesting consequences for mixed multiplicities of $\mathbb{N}^d$-graded modules.

 Let ${\bf x}$ be a system of $n$ homogeneous elements in $S.$ Then by \cite[Remark 1.6.15]{BH1}, we may consider the following Koszul complex $K_{\bullet}({\bf x},M)$ of $M$ with respect to ${\bf x}$ as an $\mathbb{N}^d$-graded complex with a differential of degree ${\bf 0}:$